-Even with our amazing training and mentoring, something our new VAs can struggle with is how to talk with potential clients about their “VA experience” when they have very little, or none at all.
+Even having received our stellar training, something our new VAs can struggle with is how to talk with potential clients about their “VA experience” when they have very little, or none at all.
 It’s not that we don’t discuss it in the program, but there’s a big difference in conceptually understanding how to do something and remembering to do it when you’re live, in the situation, right?

 If you’re finding yourself in that uncomfortable place, or you’re looking ahead to when you will be in a situation to discuss it and the thought of it makes you feel a bit antsy, let me offer a few suggestions that might make it all easier for you.